Andrewngabriel/Andrewngabriel/README.md

 [Email](mailto:Andrew@andrewtechful.com) | [Twitter](https://twitter/alphangolf)

-I enjoy reading, traveling, trying new restaurants, and exploring new subjects in the software industry (particullarly security)
+I enjoy reading, traveling, trying new restaurants, and exploring new subjects in the software industry.

 **Interests**
 - Mobile development - cross-platform using Flutter or React Native.
 Currently exploring native as well